 When you are doing research you will need to experiment with different search strategies.
 Boolean Operators can help save you time because they can improve your search results and make your searching more efficient.
 It's important to know that Boolean Operators are the underlying logic in library databases including Omni, article indexes and even search engines such as Google Scholar.

 In Google Scholar, the Boolean Operators are available from the Advanced Search.
-Most library databases provide the option to select Boolean Operators on the Advanced search screen, so all you have to do is select the operator you want from a drop down box between search boxes, as with the example below from the ProQuest database International Bibliography of the Social Sciences.
+Most library databases provide the option to select Boolean Operators on the Advanced search screen, so all you have to do is select the operator you want from a drop down box between search boxes, as with the following example from the ProQuest database International Bibliography of the Social Sciences.

 Boolean Operator: AND